sbeyer/steiner-tree-results/README.md

 Below you can find more information on the instance sets and where the bounds come from.

-If no information on bounds is given, we default to a lower bound of 0 and an upper bound obtained by a run of a 2- and/or 11/6-approximation algorithm [TM80,Z93].
+If no information on bounds is given, we default to self-computed values, usually a lower bound of 0 and an upper bound obtained by a run of a 2- and/or 11/6-approximation algorithm [TM80,Z93].
+If the optimum solution is given, it is either computed using a standard ILP approach or by even simpler means (e.g., solved by preprocessing).

 ### steinlib.csv